xujuntwt95329/wasm-micro-runtime/doc/linux_sgx.md

 ```

 ### Minimal build
-The libc-WASI and lib-pthread features require a lot of ocalls, if you don't need so much ocalls in your application, you can use the `minimal` version
+The libc-WASI and lib-pthread features require a lot of ocalls, if you don't need so many ocalls in your application, you can use the `minimal` version

 ``` Bash
 # replace the build files with minimal version